fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 It is again time for the exercises.
 The complexity of our app is now increasing since besides just taking care of the React components in the frontend, we also have a backend that is persisting the application data.

-To cope with the increasing complexity we should extend the web developer's oath to a <i>Full stack developer's oath</i>, which reminds us to make sure that the communication between fronend and backend happens as expected.
+To cope with the increasing complexity we should extend the web developer's oath to a <i>Full stack developer's oath</i>, which reminds us to make sure that the communication between frontend and backend happens as expected.

 So here is the updated oath: